-Under the minimum work commitments for exploration permit EP-99, Falcon Australia must spend a minimum of \$1.5 million by 31 December 2013 in collecting 2D seismic data on the underlying acreage within exploration permit EP-99.
+Under the minimum work commitments for exploration permit EP-99, Falcon Australia must spend a minimum of \$1.5 million by 31 December 2014 in collecting 2D seismic data on the underlying acreage within exploration permit EP-99.
 Falcon Australia is currently finalising a 2D seismic acquisition programme for exploration permit EP-99 in order to meet permit requirements.
 This 2D seismic data is expected to provide the necessary information to plan a potential well programme in the coming years.
+Falcon Australia intends to meet this commitment either through a farm-out arrangement or through its own resources.
+Falcon Australia has received expressions of interest from a number of third parties regarding a possible farm-out arrangement.